kfuentes0524/Team20_Project/instructional_team/markdown_slides/01_team_project_overview.md

 **Effective commenting enhances code readability and maintainability, crucial for collaborative environments.**

-A lot of participants had code that wasn't properly commented.
-The idea here is that if someone with no tech background reads your code, they should get the essence of what you're doing and how the code flows.
+If someone with no tech background reads your code, they should get the essence of what you are doing and how the code flows.
 This practice not only aids in understanding but also facilitates smoother transitions and updates within team projects.

 📰 [Best practices for writing code comments](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/)